SAP/cloud-authorization-buildpack/README.md

 ## Usage
 This is a supply/sidecar buildpack.
 Which can't be used stand-alone.
 It has two major purposes.
 It defines a sidecar process which handles the authorization decisions.
 This sidecar is queried by the security client libraries.
 And it provides an upload mechanism for the applications base policy definitions to the Authorization Management Service.

+### Services
+By default this buildpack expect to find an "authorization" service binding in the VCAP_SERVICES.
+It's also possible to bind a user-provided service instead, when it has same structure as the "authorization" binding and is tagged with "authorization".
+Another way to override this behavior is to provide the environment variable AMS_SERVICE to target another service than "authorization"(e.g. "authorization-dev")
+### Base Policy Upload
+By default this buildpack doesn't upload any policies.
+To upload the base policies, provide the environment variable AMS_DCL_ROOT with the value of the path that contains the schema.dcl and the DCL packages.
+(For example in Spring /META-INF/classes; For other main buildpacks just the absolute folder relative to the project root).
+The buildpack will then upload all DCL files in all subfolders at the app staging.

 ## Development

 Prerequisites: